The CBS High School, Clonmel

 Non-exam subjects: PE, Religion and SPHE.

-After being offered a place in the school each student has to choose three subjects; one from each of the following options.
+After being offered a place in the school each student has to choose three subjects; one from option 1 and 1 from option 2.
 The options are;

 French or German